-Here is Proclinical’s list, celebrating some of history’s most influential women in life sciences and their extraordinary achievements and contributions that have saved countless lives and continue to inspire generations of women in medicine to this day.
+Here is Proclinical’s list, celebrating some of history’s most influential women in life sciences and their extraordinary achievements, leadership, and contributions that have saved countless lives and continue to inspire generations of women in medicine to this day.

 Metrodora (c.
 200-400 AD)